wolfspelz/ConfigSharp/README.md

 Configuration management should
 - make switching setups easy,
-- force developers to set default values when adding properties,
+- encourage developers to set default values when adding properties,
-- allow developers to assign probable *production* values for new properties,
+- allow developers to assign *probable production values* for new properties,
 - allow admins to overwrite default values easily,
-- allow for repository checkout (svn update, git pull) based deployment,
+- enable binary repository checkout based ready to run deployment (svn update, git pull),
-- default to a working *Production* configuration,
+- default to a working *production* configuration.
--

 The recommended policy is to
 - have a Configuration folder with all local config files